Skywire™ M1 Development Kit

-The development kit includes a Skywire Cat M1 modem and an adapter board that, among other things, combines the modem’s separate cellular UART and GPS UART into a single USB port for easy computer access to the modem.
-All an IoT developer needs to prototype a Cat M1, cellular enabled, low-power device is the Cat M1 developer kit, a battery, and virtually any Arduino-compatible development kit.
+The development kit includes a Skywire 4G LTE CAT M1 Embedded Modem and an adapter board that, among other things, combines the modem’s separate cellular UART and GPS UART into a single USB port for easy computer access to the modem.
+All an IoT developer needs to prototype a Cat M1, cellular enabled, low-power device is the M1 developer kit, a battery, and virtually any Arduino-compatible development kit.

 Skywire™ Embedded Modem Roadmap